 For the MPF scheme, the contributions are expensed as incurred.
 There are no forfeitures available to reduce company contributions from those employees who have left the MPF scheme as they are fully entitled to their contributions upon leaving employment.

 COMMENTARY ON ANNUAL RESULTS

-Rental income for the year has decreased because of lower occupancy rate as a result of weak market demand and competition from other newly developed commercial areas in Hong Kong and Kowloon East.
+Rental income for the year has decreased because of lower occupancy rate as a result of weak market demand and continued competition from other newly developed commercial areas on Hong Kong Island and Kowloon East.